Troop Zero

-Troop Zero is a 2019 American comedy-drama film, directed by British female duo Bert & Bertie, from a screenplay by Beasts of the Southern Wild co-writer Lucy Alibar and inspired by Alibar's 2010 play Christmas and Jubilee Behold The Meteor Shower.
+Troop Zero is a 2019 American comedy-drama film directed by Bert & Bertie (Amber Templemore-Finlayson and Katie Ellwood), from a screenplay by Lucy Alibar and inspired by Alibar's 2010 play Christmas and Jubilee Behold The Meteor Shower.
 The film stars Viola Davis, Mckenna Grace, Jim Gaffigan, Mike Epps, Charlie Shotwell, and Allison Janney.

-The film had its world premiere as the closing film of Sundance Film Festival on February 1, 2019.
-It was released on January 17, 2020, by Amazon Studios.
+Troop Zero had its world premiere as the closing film of Sundance Film Festival on February 1, 2019, and was released in the United States by Amazon Studios on January 17, 2020.

+The film was met with mixed reviews.

 Plot

 In rural Wiggly, Georgia in 1977, a group of elementary-school misfits band together to form their own troop of Birdie Scouts.

 Led by spunky outcast Christmas Flint, they infiltrate the Birdie Scout youth group in order to win a talent show.
 The winning Birdies will earn the right to have their voices included on the Voyager Golden Record, which Christmas believes will be heard by life in outer space, a connection her deceased mother nurtured.
-When they form the troop, the only number left unassigned in the state is zero; while the Birdie Troop leader Krystal Massey intends to assign "Troop Zero" to them as a slight, the girls, and one boy, take it as a good sign as it's the number representing infinity.
+When they form the troop, the only number left unassigned in the state is zero.

+While the Birdie Troop leader Krystal Massey intends to assign "Troop Zero" to them as a slight, the girls, and one boy, take it as a good sign as it's the number representing infinity.
 Troop Zero requires a troop mother, and they find one in Christmas's father's secretary Rayleen, who also has history with Mrs. Massey.

 To qualify to compete in the talent show, Troop Zero must first obtain one troop badge each.
 As they go about earning them, they learn more about themselves and each other.
-The troop enters the contest, performing an interpretive dance of David Bowie’s “Space Oddity".
-During the performance Christmas gets nervous and wets herself and the rest of the kids joins her to make her feel comfortable and the crowd laughs at them, but they carry on with their performance.
+The troop enters the contest, performing an interpretive dance of David Bowie’s "Space Oddity".
+During the performance, Christmas gets nervous and wets herself and the rest of the kids joins her to make her feel comfortable and the crowd laughs at them, but they carry on with their performance.
 In the end, they lose when the judges vote for the high-and-mighty Birdie Troop Five.
+Christmas gracefully accepts defeat and shakes hands with an impressed Mrs. Massey, who makes up with Ms. Rayleen.

 Later that night, the representative from NASA joins the Troop Zero members during a meteor shower to record their voices to be transmitted into space as well.
 Hopeful and confident, Christmas wishes that the aliens are happy, that they're taking care of her mom, and that they have the same kind of friends she’s gained from the experience.